Menstrie Glen: History

 The history of settlement and land-use from 1450 to the mid-20th century has been published.

 In medieval times, much of Menstrie Glen was Crown land and used mainly to pasture sheep.

 The Campbells of Argyll had come into possession of the land east of the Menstrie Burn by the early 14th century and, up to at least 1530, the lands of Jerah were controlled by the Cistercians of Culross.

 In the 18th century ownership of the glen passed to local lairds.
 Farmsteads, of which there were then more than a dozen, were operated by the lairds' tenants.

 In the mid-18th Century James Wright, laird of Loss, owned about half of the glen until his death in 1770.
 He left voluminous notes and paperwork describing his practices and agricultural improvements.
-Thereafter John Robb of Jerah leased much of the land, with his grandson Alexander controlling most of the glen in the C19th, combining older farmtouns at Loss, Ashentrool, Ploverburn, Longcraig, Whitttetsbank and Callendar from a base at Loss and later Jerah.
+Thereafter John Robb of Jerah leased much of the land and by the early nineteenth century his grandson Alexander controlled most of the glen.
+The smaller farmtouns were combined into larger landholdings controlled from a base at Loss and later Jerah.
+These included Callendar, Whitttetsbank (lease terminated in 1763), Longcraig (lease terminated in 1793) and Ploverburn which merged with Ashentrool in 1762.

-In the early 19th century arable farming and pasture were still carried on at the remaining farmsteads of Ashentrool, Loss and Jerah.
+In the early 19th century arable farming and pasture were still carried on at the remaining farmsteads of Ashentrool, Loss and Jerah, but Ashentrool had been abandoned by the first census in 1841 and Loss by the second in 1851.

 The remnant of Loss farmstead is described in detail by The Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).

-RCAMHS have also published a description and aerial photographs of the remains of Ashentrool, also known as Loss Hill.
+RCAMHS have also published a description and aerial photographs of the remains of Ashentrool, also known as Lossintrule or Loss Hill.

-Jerah or Meikle Jerah, at NS838991 near the top of the glen and once accessible by road from the Sheriffmuir (western) side, was farmed by the Rob, later Robb, family from the early eighteenth century.
-In the 1820s Alexander Robb moved to Mains of Menstrie, and Jerah was tenanted by Peter Gentle, husband of Alexander's sister Helen Robb.
+Jerah or Meikle Jerah, at NS838991 near the top of the glen and once accessible by road from the Sheriffmuir (western) side, was farmed by the Alexanders in the late seventeenth century.
+It passed to the Rob, later Robb, family in the early eighteenth century.
+In the 1820s Alexander Robb moved to Mains of Menstrie and Jerah was tenanted by Peter Gentle, husband of Alexander's sister Helen Robb, and then by their son Andrew Gentle (d.1866).
 The farmhouse was rebuilt in the mid C19th and was inhabited up until the 1960s.
-It has since fallen into ruin.
+It has since fallen into ruin with only the gables surviving to their full height.
+Little Jerah to the east was tenanted by the Hendersons in the seventeenth century, later passing to the Cairns family.
+It was the birthplace of Rev Christopher Cairns (1703-61).
 The glen is now uninhabited.